matplotlib/matplotlib/doc/api/api_changes.rst

     - The Qt 3.x backends (`qt` and `qtagg`) have been removed in favor of the Qt 4.x backends (`qt4` and `qt4agg`).

+    - The FltkAgg and Emf backends have been removed.

     - The `matplotlib.nxutils` module has been removed.
 Use the functionality on `matplotlib.path.Path.contains_point` and friends instead.